tito-arch/BABC-2/content/posts/data-capture-methods.md

 #### Digital forms web or App

-When collecting information from users, which doesn’t exist already, it often makes sense to capture the data through a digital form either on the web, via an intranet page or smartphone app.
+When collecting information from users, which doesn’t exist already, it often makes sense to capture the data through a digital form either on the web, via an intranet page, or smartphone app.
 Digital forms can be designed to structure the answers and data collected by avoiding too many open answers.
 They can also dynamically adapt to responses and prepopulate where information exists already.
 Ie. address

 #### Web scraping